Reppyk/Reppyk.github.io/quickstart/content/posts/sleeping.md

 +++
 # Sleeping

-If needed (you live too far ; it's snowing, etc.), up to 8 people can sleep at home.
+If needed (you live too far ; it's snowing, etc.), up to 8 people can sleep at home (4 different rooms).

 > Just ask :wink: